 memcached setup

-Installing memcached and the pylibmc package that we have installed is recommended to fix an issue concerning the erase of items in the archive (more info here), which can be solved installing a caching system that is common across all workers. memcached installation can be easily done with a package of the OS and is not covered here; just be sure that it is launched at boot time and that it is listening on 11211 port. memcached settings are already stored in the settings.py file that you downloaded earlier:
+Installing memcached and the pylibmc package that we have installed earlier is recommended to fix an issue concerning the erase of items in the archive (more info here), which can be solved installing a caching system that is common across all workers. memcached installation can be easily done with a package of the OS and is not covered here; just be sure that it is launched at boot time and that it is listening on the 11211 port. memcached settings are already stored in the settings.py file that we downloaded earlier:

 # Using the cache infrastructure can significantly improve performance on a